 ABOUT THE AUTHOR:

-Todd Beane is the Founder of TOVO Academy, a football immersion program in Barcelona for players and coaches.
+Todd Beane is the Founder of TOVO Institute, a football immersion program in Barcelona for players and coaches.
 Todd was also a Co-founder of Cruyff Football & is heavily involved in the Cruyff Institute.